-Description: Students will be given a basic understanding of clay, tools, building techniques and the pottery process.
+Description: Students are given an understanding of clay, tools, building techniques and the pottery process.
 There will be emphasis on hand-built projects with an introduction to wheel-throwing.
-The understanding of glazing and kiln operations will also be required.
+Understanding of glazing and kiln operations are also required.

-Method of Grading: Completion of assignments, attitude, effort, quality of work and individual growth operation.
+Method of Grading: Completion of assignments, attitude, effort, quality of work and individual growth

-Student Outcomes: The students will have worked with both hand-built and wheel pottery techniques, glazing processes and kiln
+Student Outcomes: Students will work with both hand-built and wheel pottery techniques, glazing processes and kiln operation.